tdwg/bdq/tg2/_review/docs/tutorial/index.md

 ## 5 A Test to Fill another Gap (non-normative)

 Another gap we identified in the `Use Case` was evaluating whether `prov:wasAttributedTo` contains a value, and whether that value is a valid ORCID ID.
-Under the principle of keeping tests focused on a single aspect of data quality, we can break this down into three separate tests:
+Under the principle of keeping Tests focused on a single aspect of data quality, we can break this down into three separate Tests:

 * prov:wasAttributedTo (Contains a value) **Gap**
 * prov:wasAttributedTo (Conforms to the structure of an ORCID ID) **Gap**